esciencecenter-digital-skills/Natural-language-processing/episodes/01-preprocessing.md

 - Preprocessing involves a number of steps that one can apply to their text to prepare it for further processing.
 - Preprocessing is important because it can improve your results
 - You do not always need to do all preprocessing steps.
 It depends on the task at hand which preprocessing steps are important.
-- A number of preprocessing steps are: lowercasing, tokenization, stop word removal, lemmatization, part-of-speech tagging.
+- A number of preprocessing steps are: lowercasing, tokenization, stop word removal
 - Often you can use a pretrained model to process and analyse your data.

 ::::::::::::::::::::::::::::::::::::::::::::::::